Router Plugin

 } as const;

 All factors are min-max normalized across the eligible candidate pool.
-Peers below minReputation (default: 50) are excluded before scoring.
+By default there is no minimum reputation gate (minReputation: 0); buyers can explicitly raise it to exclude lower-reputation peers before scoring.
 Peers in failure cooldown (exponential backoff after 3 consecutive failures) are also excluded.

 Router Interface